yoyogias/botframework-sdk/specs/botframework-activity/botframework-activity.md

 ### Entity

 Entities carry metadata about an activity or conversation.
-Each entity's meaning and shape is defined by the `type` field, and additional type-specific fields sit as peers to the `type` field.
+Each entity's meaning and shape is defined by the `type` field.
+An optional `$instance` field carries references to input text.
+Additional type-specific fields sit as peers to the `type` field.

-`A7600`: Receivers MUST ignore entities whose types they do not understand.

-`A7601`: Receivers SHOULD ignore entities whose type they understand but are unable to process due to e.g. syntactic errors.

-Parties projecting an existing entity type into the activity entity format are advised to resolve conflicts with the `type` field name and incompatibilities with serialization requirement `A2001` as part of the binding between the IRI and the entity schema.
+Some non-Bot-Framework entities may have a preexisting field called `type`.
+Parties integrating these entities into the activity entity format are advised to define field-level mapping to resolve conflicts with the `type` field name and other incompatibilities with serialization requirement `A2001` as part of the IRI defining the entity type.

+Frequently, entities used within Bot Framework are also expressed elsewhere using [JSON-LD](https://www.w3.org/TR/json-ld/) [[18](#References)].
+The entity format is designed to be compatible with JSON-LD contexts, but does not require senders or receivers to implement JSON-LD to successfully process an entity.

+`A7603`: Senders MAY include [JSON-LD](https://www.w3.org/TR/json-ld/) [[18](#References)] fields as parts of entities.

+`A7604`: Senders MUST NOT require [JSON-LD](https://www.w3.org/TR/json-ld/) [[18](#References)] processing to parse an entity.
+This restriction MAY be ignorned if the type definition for the entity explicitly requires support for JSON-LD.
+In this situation, senders MUST still adhere to `A7613`.

 #### Type

 The `type` field is required, and defines the meaning and shape of the entity. `type` is intended to contain [IRIs](https://tools.ietf.org/html/rfc3987) [[4](#References)] although there are a small number on non-IRI entity types defined in [Appendix I](#Appendix-II---Non-IRI-entity-types).
+The value of the `type` field is a string.

 `A7610`: Senders SHOULD use non-IRI types names only for types described in [Appendix II](#Appendix-II---Non-IRI-entity-types).

 `A7611`: Senders MAY send IRI types for types described in [Appendix II](#Appendix-II---Non-IRI-entity-types) if they have knowledge that the receiver understands them.

 `A7612`: Senders SHOULD use or establish IRIs for entity types not defined in [Appendix II](#Appendix-II---Non-IRI-entity-types).

+`A7613`: Senders MUST NOT use relative IRIs within the `type` field, nor require JSON-LD IRI resolution to understand a type identifier.

+#### Entity $instance

+The `$instance` field is optional, and when present it contains a reference to the text where the entity was mentioned.
+The value of the `$instance` field is a complex object with fields `text`, `startIndex`, and `endIndex`.
+The `text` field is a string containing a copy of the text within the [`text`](#Text) field in the activity root; `startIndex` is a number containing the index of the first character where `text` is found (inclusive); `endIndex` is a number containing the index after the last character where `text` is found (exclusive).

+`A7620`: Senders MAY include the `$instance` field within an entity.

+`A7621`: Senders MUST NOT include the `$instance` field if its `text` field is empty or null or the contents of its `text` field cannot be found within the `text` field in the activity root.

+`A7622`: The `startIndex` field MUST be an integer greater than or equal to zero and less than the length of the `text` field in the activity root.

+`A7623`: The `endIndex` field MUST be an integer greater than zero and less than or equal to the length of the `text` field in the activity root.
+Its value MUST be greater than the `startIndex` value.

+`A7624`: The contents of the `text` field within `$instance` MUST contain characters ordinally identical to the value of the `text` field in the activity root starting at `startIndex` characters from the beginning and ending immediately before `endIndex` characters from the beginning.

 ### Suggested actions